 Floral notes of lavender and dried rose petal show on the nose followed by berry fruits and savoury aromas.
 The wine has good balance of freshness and richness with supple tannins, flavours of tangy cherry and a lightly wooded finish.
 It has some bitterness too, that goes along with its fruity side really well.
-2016 is new and round, juicy and more ripe than 2015, with no additional slight bitterness.
+2016 vintage is new and round, juicy and more ripe than 2015, with an additional light bitterness.

 Wine match: Stuffed pork fillet with tapenade or perfect with barbecue meats.